nahid-bs23/git-flow-example/README.md

  Start using git-flow by initializing it inside an existing git repository:

  git flow init
+ After installing git-flow you can use it in your project by executing git flow init.
+Git-flow is a wrapper around Git.
+ The git flow init command is an extension of the default git init command and doesn't change anything in your repository other than creating branches for you.
  You'll have to answer a few questions regarding the naming conventions for your branches.
  It's recommended to use the default values.

  ![alt text](images/initialize.png)

+ How it works